cpmech/gosl/opt/README.md

 ```

 Linear problems can be solved with the `LinIpm` structure.
 First, the problem definitions are
-initialised with the `Init` command and by giving the matrix of constraint coefficients (A), the
+initialized with the `Init` command and by giving the matrix of constraint coefficients (A), the
-right-hand side vector (b) of the constraints, and the vector defining the minimisation problem (c).
+right-hand side vector (b) of the constraints, and the vector defining the minimization problem (c).

 The matrix `A` is given as compressed-column sparse for efficiency purposes.